 The Runaway Bride by Russell T Davies, directed by Euros Lyn

-Donna briefly joins the Doctor to discover why she's been teleported aboard the TARDIS, but leaves him when she realises she's not cut out for his way of life.
+After helping the Doctor discover how she appeared aboard the TARDIS, Donna decides that she's not cut out for his way of life.

 Making History